daniloc/ThermTerm/README.md

 If you have anything useful you'd like to give back, feel free.
 Of particular interest:

+- A simple Celsius toggle.
+A preprocessor macro would be fine to start with.
+All the internal state is managed in Celsius, and `SystemState` already has partial support for it.
 - I can only test with Mitsubishi 144-bit IR receivers, since that's all I have.
 If you have a working interface for a different manufacturer, open a PR to add it!
 - This is the most C++ I've ever written.
 If there's anything goofy that could be done differently, feel free to propose it
 - Relatedly, if you have thoughts on making this project more extensible with other displays and ESP32 variants, I'd love to hear about it